 She has a specific interest in the mechanisms underlying the disturbances in body representation seen in various disorders, and wants to particularly focus on the relationship between body representation disturbances and chronic pain.

 Helen likes sports, pub gardens, cheese, and most of all she likes a nice cup of tea!
 Before finally realising that her true passion lies in neuroscience, she tried her hand at a variety of colourful past times including, but not limited to, Thai boxing, cheerleading, tap dancing, candle making, and bassoon playing.

-Daniel is a recently commenced PhD candidate in the Body in Mind Research Group at UniSA.
-He has a clinical physiotherapy background and is a graduate of the Master of Musculoskeletal and Sports degree at the University of South Australia.
-His research will look at the application of learning models to the development and extinction of chronic pain.
+Daniel is a PhD candidate in the Body in Mind Research Group at UniSA.
+He has a clinical physiotherapy background and is a graduate of the Master of Musculoskeletal and Sports degree at The University of South Australia.
+His research uses a classical conditioning (associative learning) paradigm to look at the transference of injury related responses to previously meaningless stimuli.